trudi-group/ipfs-tools/bitswap-monitoring-client/README.md

 # If not provided all traffic will be logged as non-gateway-traffic.
 # Defaults to empty, i.e., no tagging of gateway traffic.
 #gateway_file_path: "/usr/local/share/gateways.txt"

+# Specifies a path to a directory to write JSON logs.
+# A subdirectory per monitor will be created.
+# If not provided, logging to disk will be disabled.
+#disk_logging_directory: "traces"

 # List of AMQP data sources to connect to.
 amqp_servers: